 This is a daughter board that can be installed only in the DS 5021D or DS 5014D keysets.
-The standard speakerphone mode of operation for a iDCS keyset is "half duplex".
+The standard speaker-phone mode of operation for a iDCS keyset is "half duplex".
 This means that you cannot transmit and receive speech at the same time.
 Adding a KDBF to your keyset will convert the speakerphone into full duplex mode enhancing its operation.
-The FKDBF does not require a second "B".
+The DS-KDBF does not require a second "B" channel.